When someone decides to get clean and sober, it may at first be painful and scary.

 When I first got sober, I was terrified.
 I was so accustomed to using alcohol as a crutch that I did not know how to live without it.
-I listened to people in the rooms and did 90 meetings in 90 days.
+I listened to people in my AA support group and did 90 meetings in 90 days.
 I got a sponsor.
 I’m not exactly sure when the pink cloud set in, but I do remember that after the sickness and bad feelings passed, I felt exceptionally happy.

-I wanted to do my amends to everyone I had hurt.
+I wanted to make amends to everyone I had hurt.
 I wanted to do all of the steps and be done with them so I could get better.

-By the first week, I was writing on the first step.
+By the first week, I was working on the first step: admitting my powerlessness over alcohol.
 I started running again, planning to run a marathon.
 I started writing a novel, wanting to get my story out there.
 I took on more responsibilities at my jobs.
 (At that time I was working three jobs and was a single mother of five children).
 I wanted to be the best that I could be at everything.

 This was probably not the best thing to do with a few months sober.
 I am so grateful that I had a good sponsor who helped me achieve balance and aided me in setting more realistic goals for my life.

 Making unrealistic goals for ourselves while in recovery from addiction can make us stressed out.
 Not accomplishing what we set out to do can make us feel bad about ourselves and put us in a negative frame of mind.
 In our addiction, we did not make good choices.
 Living a clean and sober life is more than putting down the drug or the drink.
 It is about learning how to have emotional sobriety so that we can have a happy, content life.
 It is learning how to have balance and achieve goals without getting ourselves frazzled.